basho/basho_docs/content/riak/kv/2.1.1/configuring/search.md

 ## Enabling Riak Search

-Although Riak Search is integrated into Riak and requires no special installation, it is not enabled by default.
+Although Riak search is integrated into Riak and requires no special installation, it is not enabled by default.
 You must enable it in every node's [configuration files][config reference] as follows: